 - Having fears and concerns about dating, marrying, and having children

 It’s normal to have some anxiety or other emotional reactions after treatment, but feeling overly worried, depressed, or angry can affect many aspects of a young adult’s growth.
 It can get in the way of relationships, school, work, and other parts of life.
 With support from family, friends, mental health professionals, and others, cancer survivors can thrive in spite of the challenges they’ve had to face.

-It has been sown that young people with rare genetic conditions that run in families, such as neurofibromatosis type 1 and neurofibromatosis type 2, have an increased chance of developing a brain tumor.
+It has been shown that young people with rare genetic conditions that run in families, such as neurofibromatosis type 1 and neurofibromatosis type 2, have an increased chance of developing a brain tumor.

 Mobile phones, power lines and certain viruses have all been suggested as possible causes of brain tumors.
-Unfortunately, there has been no strong evidence for any of them.
+There has been no strong evidence for any of them.

-To assuage any feelings of fear, anxiety or guilt, it is crucial to remind YA patients that nothing they’ve done has caused their disease.
+To assuage any feelings of fear, anxiety or guilt, it is crucial to remind Young Adult patients that nothing they’ve done has caused their disease.

 Macmillan offers support for anything from money concerns and work related issues to much needed emotional support.